RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

 3. One great way to get an overview of the data visually is to make a **choropleth**.
 A choropleth combines the geographic data with some other data such as the happiness score.
-Sheets make it very easy to graph data by country.
+Sheets makes it very easy to graph data by country.

    a.
 Click on the insert graph icon.